-We may from time to time issue additional shares of common stock at a discount from the current trading price of our common stock.
+We have issued in the past, and may from time to time issue, additional shares of common stock at a discount from the current trading price of our common stock.
 As a result, our stockholders would experience immediate dilution upon the purchase of any shares of our common stock sold at such discount.
 In addition, as opportunities present themselves, we may enter into financing or similar arrangements in the future, including the issuance of debt securities, preferred stock or common stock.
-For example, on November 10, 2021, we entered into a sales agreement with Cowen and Company, LLC (Cowen) to sell shares of common stock, from time to time, with aggregate gross sales proceeds of up to \$250.0 million, through an at-the-market equity offering program under which Cowen will act as our sales agent.
+For example, on November 10, 2021, we entered into a sales agreement with Cowen to sell shares of common stock, from time to time, with aggregate gross sales proceeds of up to \$250.0 million, through an at-the-market equity offering program under which Cowen acts as our sales agent.
+As of December 31, 2022, we have completed sales totaling \$61.7 million in gross proceeds pursuant to this program.
+After deducting commissions and expenses of \$1.7 million, net proceeds to us were \$60.0 million.
 If we issue common stock or securities convertible into common stock, our common stockholders would experience additional dilution and, as a result, our stock price may decline.